znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 Now we can run the PetStoreConsumerTest.
 This test is fast and also does not require the real backend api to be running.

-Since the test exercises the contract as a mock we can be sure that this test will fail if there are changes in the contract.
+Since this test exercises contract as a mock we can be sure that when there are changes in the contract, this test will fail because of mismatch errors in mock setup section.
+This is important because it helps us keep the Consumer in line with the Provider.

 ---